Swiss drones are flying high

 The National Centre of Competence in Research (NCCR) Robotics, which is funded by the Swiss National Science Foundation, also plays an important role.
 NCCR Robotics was created in 2010 to promote the robotics industry in Switzerland.
 It brings together some 20 professors, more than a hundred researchers and four universities – including the EPFL and ETH Zurich – and it awards innovation grants.

 Between entrepreneurship funds, competitions and venture capital, there are numerous ways for start-ups to fund their first phase.
 "The second stage of financing is a challenge," according to Igor Ivanov, co-founder of Gamaya (see the company descriptions below).
 "Switzerland is a great environment, with a lot of talented people," adds Ivanov, who is from Russia and studied in St Gallen.

 Swiss SMEs clearly have something to offer, as some have been bought out by foreign companies.
-These include Lausanne-based senseFly and Pix4D, which are majority-owned by the French firm Parrot (the second largest drone manufacturer in the world).
-Another example is Zurich-based Skybotix, which was bought out by GoPro, the US maker of mini cameras which has a quadcopter in the pipeline.
-All the teams were kept in Switzerland.
+These include Lausanne-based senseFly, which is majority-owned by the French firm Parrot (the second largest drone manufacturer in the world).

 Gamaya – Lausanne, 2015